What’s with the Penis Bone of a Walrus?

 — Vern Hayden, CFP®

-In 1965, I learned firsthand that the greatest danger at Thule Air Force Base in northern Greenland was not an enemy.
-It was the environment.
+In 1965, I learned firsthand that the greatest danger at Thule Air Force Base in northwestern Greenland was not an enemy.
+Instead, I soon discovered it was the environment.

-During one Phase Three alert, the most dangerous level, when no one was supposed to be outside under any circumstance, I was part of a three-man rescue team.
+During one Phase Three Alert, which is the most dangerous environmental alert level; when no one was supposed to be outside under any circumstance, I was part of a three-man rescue team.
 Our mission was to find a missing Danish construction worker who had failed to respond to the warning system.

-I was a First Lieutenant, Assistant Chief of Security and Law Enforcement.
-I hung onto the rope as I boarded our half-track rescue vehicle, which was specially equipped to withstand the extreme weather.
-The wind was around 90 knots.
-Visibility was near zero.
-The temperature was about 40 degrees below zero.
+At that time, I was a First Lieutenant, Assistant Chief of Security and Law Enforcement and knew it was essential that I hang onto the rope as I boarded our half-track rescue vehicle in high winds and severe cold.
+The half-track was specially equipped to withstand the extremely severe weather of Greenland.
+The wind was averaging around 90 knots, and visibility was near zero, and the temperature was about 40 degrees below zero, which makes the air feel like 100 degrees below zero.

-We weren’t dodging bullets.
-But we were up against the worst challenges the environment could offer.
+We weren’t dodging lead bullets.
+Instead, we were dodging what amounts to ice bullets; the worst life-threatening challenge the environment could produce.

-The doctors worked on him right away.
-They saved his life.
+The doctors worked on him right away which resulted in saving his life.

 That was Thule.